quanhuynh/DailyProgrammer/README.md

 # DailyProgrammer
-Solutions to some of the challenges/problems in https://www.reddit.com/r/dailyprogrammer subreddit
+These are solutions to some of the challenges/problems in https://www.reddit.com/r/dailyprogrammer subreddit.
+Additionally, I will also host other mini-projects here (such as Minesweeper which you can find below) that may not have been listed in the subreddit but I want to do anyway.

 # Catalog of solutions:
 ## Easy